autoreturn/firebase-deploy/README.md

 | FIREBASE_TOKEN (*)    | Firebase API key |
 | PROJECT_ID            | Firebase project ID.
 Default to the one specified in the `.firebaserc` file |
 | MESSAGE               | Deployment message.
 Default: `Deploy $BITBUCKET_COMMIT from $BITBUCKET_REPO` |
+| EXTRA_ARGS            | Extra arguments to be passed to the firebase CLI (see Firebase docs for more details).
+Defaults to `""`.
 | DEBUG                 | Turn on extra debug information.
 Default: `false`. |

 _(*) = required variable._